Supervising, examining and evaluating doctoral theses

 A functional supervision relationship is essential for the completion of a dissertation.

-In addition to the actual dissertation supervisor, a coordinating academic (sometimes also called responsible person / responsible professor) is appointed for all Doctoral Students.
+In addition to the actual dissertation supervisor, a coordinating academic (sometimes also called responsible person / responsible professor) is appointed for all doctoral researchers.

-In many ways, the supervisor is the most important support person for a doctoral student.
-The supervisor supervises the dissertation research and acts as a mentor for the doctoral candidate.
+In many ways, the supervisor is the most important support person for a doctoral researcher.
+The supervisor supervises the dissertation research and acts as a mentor for the doctoral researcher.